Alonei Yitzhak: History

 The village was established in 1948 by Yehiel Harif to absorb children who had survived the Holocaust.
 It was named after Yitzhak Gruenbaum, Jewish-Zionist journalist and activist, one of the leading figures in Polish Jewry.
-Today the village is a boarding school that teaches 675 children (275 residential, 400 day students) from 7th to 12th grade.
+Today the village is a boarding school that teaches 675 students from 7th to 12th grade, comprising 275 residential pupils and 400 day students commuting from nearby towns such as Binyamina and Givat Ada.
+The diverse residential student body includes native Israelis alongside immigrant youth arriving through Youth Aliyah programs from Ukraine, Russia, North and South America, and Western Europe.
+The village operates as a comprehensive educational campus headed by Yaakov Benbenisti, a graduate of the institution himself.